julesukco/learningfast/content/posts/crypto-currency.md

 Bad:

-* They are high volatile, have lost 30% of value in a few days at the start of 2021.
+* They are high volatile, have lost 30% of value in a few days at the start of 2021
-* Despite claim they cannot be hacked there have been numerous large scale theft of currency.
+* Despite claim they cannot be hacked there have been numerous large scale theft of currency
+* No consumer protection in place